 - The following agreements outline the obligations of both ACHC and the organization.
 ACHC issues one of the following: - a.
-Agreement for Accreditation Services/ Business Associate Agreement (BAA). - b.
-Agreement for Corporate Accreditation Services/Business Associate Agreement (BAA). - 2.
-The signing and return of Agreement and BAA to ACHC must take place within the specified time frames listed on the cover page. - 3.
+Agreement for Accreditation Services/Business Associate Agreement (BAA) - b.
+Agreement for Corporate Accreditation Services/Business Associate Agreement (BAA) - 2.
+Sign and return the Agreement and BAA to ACHC within the specified time frames listed on the cover page. - 3.
 Failure to meet any terms of the Agreement or BAA may result in rescheduling or cancellation of the survey, with fees assessed.

-E. Complete Submission and Review of Preliminary Evidence Report
+E. Submission and Review of Preliminary Evidence Report (PER)

-- Attestation on Preliminary Evidence Report (PER) checklist (for initial applications only) is completed, confirming existence of required policies and procedures. - 2.
+- 1. Attestation on PER checklist (for initial applications only) is completed confirming existence of required policies and procedures. - 2.
 Upload required PER checklist (for initial applications only) and documents through Customer Central.
 (Contact Account Advisor if organization is unable to submit electronically.) - 3.
-ACHC evaluates the content of all required documents, and the ACHC Surveyor will discuss any questions with the organization during the survey. - 4.
-A presurvey review of all policies and procedures related to ACHC Accreditation Standards is available to organizations for a fee.
+ACHC evaluates the content of all required documents and the ACHC Surveyor will discuss any questions with the organization during the survey. - 4.
+A review of all policies and procedures related to the ACHC Accreditation Standards is available to organizations for a fee.